ThatsVie/atlas-cinema-guru/README.md

 ## Usage Guide

+### User Authentication
+- Users must log in with GitHub to access the app.
+- Unauthenticated users are redirected to the login page.
+- The header displays the logged-in user’s email and provides a logout option.

 ### Browsing Movies
 - Use the search bar to filter movies by title.
 - Select Min Year and Max Year to filter movies by release year.